-From August 2, 1990 until Iraq formally closed its borders to foreign nationals on August 9, 1990, Iraq confined Claimant to his residence or to the residence of a relative by threatening all U.S. nationals with immediate seizure and forcible detention.
+From August 2, 1990 until Iraq formally closed its borders to foreign nationals on August 9, 1990, Iraq confined Claimant to his home in Kuwait by threatening all U.S. nationals with immediate seizure and forcible detention.
 Although some foreign nationals did manage to leave Kuwait and/or Iraq during this period, Claimant could not reasonably be expected to have escaped.
 Iraqi authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.
-Claimant and his family understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear"

-of being killed or forcibly detained if they had made any attempt to leave the country.19 The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant and his family in this situation in effect amounts to detention.20 Iraq thus detained Claimant from August 2, 1990 to August 9, 1990.
+Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if he had made any attempt to leave the country.
+The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detention.
+Iraq thus detained Claimant from August 2, 1990 to August 9, 1990.